Yes, all rice is technically Gluten Free in its natural state. That means that rice, without any added ingredients, is Gluten Free.

-When we say all rice, we mean ALL rice including long and short grained, white and brown rice varieties, aromatic and fragranced like jasmine rice and basmati rice, parboiled and wild rice, to name a few.
-If you’re wondering about other foods like beans or quinoa, they are Gluten Free too along with buckwheat, corn, sorghum, millet, coconut flour, almond flour and oats as long as they are processed without gluten.
+When we say all rice, we mean ALL rice including long and short grain, white and brown rice varieties, aromatic and fragranced like jasmine rice and basmati rice, parboiled and wild rice, to name a few.
+If you’re wondering about other foods like beans or quinoa, they are Gluten Free too along with buckwheat, corn, sorghum, millet, coconut flour, almond flour, and oats as long as they are processed without gluten.

 Why is it important?

 You might be asking yourself why it matters whether rice has gluten or not.
 Well, It is always important to know what is in the food we are consuming and since studies show that nearly 490.27 million metric tons of rice were consumed globally in 2018-2019, we’d say it is pretty important.

 This is also great news for all of those who make rice a fundamental part of their grain intake however, a few things to look out for are any additives mixed in with the rice.
 This may include seasonings or orzo, which is not Gluten Free.
 When in doubt, look for the GF or Gluten Free label on the bag or packaging and take a look at the ingredients label list to make sure.

 Rice for everyone

 Rice is a fundamental part of many cultures around the world from South American Arroz con Leche to homemade Asian Rice Pilaf and everything in between.
 The hearty grain is filling and when paired with delicious vegetables and other ingredients, the options are endless.